One of the first decisions you have to make as a beginner tennis player is what forehand grip you should use.

 Eastern Forehand Grip

-The Eastern Forehand Grip is the most conservative grip on this list and you can find it by placing your index knuckle and heel pad on bevel number 3.
+The Eastern is the most conservative grip on this list and you can find it by placing your index knuckle and heel pad on bevel number 3.

-The Eastern Forehand Grip is a good grip for beginners to learn as it feels very natural in your hand and allows you to hit flat and with topspin using the one grip.
+The Eastern is a good grip for beginners to learn as it feels very natural in your hand and allows you to hit flat and with topspin using one grip.

 - Good on Low to Medium Balls

-- Feels more natural to hit balls with this grip in comparison with more extreme grips like the western forehand grip
+- Feels more natural to hit balls with this grip in comparison with more extreme grips like the Western

-- The Eastern Forehand Grip makes it easier to disguise a drop shot as you can quickly switch to a continental grip
+- The Eastern makes it easier to disguise a drop shot as you can quickly switch to a continental grip

 - The Grip is closer to the traditional one handed backhand grip so it is easier to switch between your forehand and backhand grips.